rajdama/FlowStream/README.md

 - HLS Integration: Developed adaptive bitrate streaming by generating a master playlist file that holds URLs for all video resolutions.
 This enables smooth video playback by adjusting the video quality based on the user's network conditions.
 ## Project Highlights

-- End-to-End Workflow: From video upload to transcoding and final streaming, the project covers the entire flow required for a YouTube-like platform.
+- End-to-End Workflow: From video upload to transcoding and final streaming, the project covers the entire flow required for a video streaming platform.
 - Efficient Storage and Retrieval: Leveraged AWS S3 and PostgreSQL to ensure efficient storage and retrieval of both video files and metadata.
 - Scalable Design: The architecture is designed to be scalable, allowing the system to handle a large number of users and video uploads simultaneously.
 ## Future Work